 - Triggered alerts and alert sources - This table shows summary counts, alert sources, and how many times alerts fired for the selected time duration.
-It applies to both metric and activity log alerts. <Edit: Alerts (Preview) with unified experience also shown for all alerts - events, metrics and logs>
+It applies to both older and newer alerts.
+Read more about the newer Azure Alerts.

 - Activity Log Errors - If any of your Azure resources log events with error-level severity, you can view a high-level count and click through to the activity log page to investigate each event.